Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/design/normals.md

 Be careful of redundant moves that serve the same purpose.
 One can easily overshadow another and reduce the number of real options available at a given time.

-> Most of the normals i pick are just because I like how something looks or imagine it being cool in my head, but i do make sure to consider "does this really fit?"
+> Most of the normals I pick are just because I like how something looks or imagine it being cool in my head, but i do make sure to consider "does this really fit?"
 > Half the time I'll add a little twist to spice things up a bit, like Zerra dtilt being belmont dtilt, but sends you fully into the air instead of landing again.
 > ~ Shplurmff